deoxxa/jsonix-smart/README.md

 SVN revision is also where the code in the vendor directory came from.

-After you generate mappings, you'll have to process them with the `convert-mapping` program included with Jsonix-Smart.
+After you generate mappings, you'll have to process them with the `jsonix-convert-mappings` program included with Jsonix-Smart.

 Consider the documentation here to be lazily evaluated.
 If someone ever finds and wants to use this, bug me and I'll write some docs and answer your